KKural/R-excerise/description/description.en.md

 The data frame `crime_df` has already been created for you.
-To view the name of the variables, write `name(name of the data frame)`and it prints the names of all the variables:
+To view the name of the variables, write `names(name of the data frame)`and it prints the names of all the variables in the data frame:

 Example
 ```r